gvwilson/thirdbit/_posts/2016/2016-04-09-for-some-value-of-just.md

   and was genuinely puzzled when I said, "But I don't know what to do."
 </p>
 <p>
-  My favorite talk at Ed Foo this year was by <a href="http://www.annmarie-thomas.com/about/">AnnMarie Thomas</a>, who said, "Please stop telling people to fail fast and fail often, because only the privileged can afford to."
+  My favorite talk at Ed Foo this year was by AnnMarie Thomas, who said, "Please stop telling people to fail fast and fail often, because only the privileged can afford to."
   More and more I feel the same way about "just try something", because a lot of people have learned the hard way that there's a cost to trying and failing, even if it's just the opportunity cost of things left undone.
   Making mistakes and
-  <a href="{{site.github.url}}/2016/04/01/zen-and-the-art-of-assignment-operators.html">recapitulating the thoughts of others</a>
-  are important parts of learning, but people shouldn't be shut out just because they don't want to wander around in the dark,
+  recapitulating the thoughts of others are important parts of learning, but people shouldn't be shut out just because they don't want to wander around in the dark,